 Keeping your conversations confidential is easiest on Snapchat, so learn it, love it, and live it.
 Everybody knows that the conversations disappear after they are viewed, but that’s not the real benefit.
 The real benefit is the ability to text, call, video chat all in one place.

 Snapchat is the best way to communicate with your friends with benefits.
 It’s more casual, more descriptive, and more fun, and it’s a perfect way to steam things up before you meet.
 She can send you some sexy pics and videos (without fearing them getting all over the web), before a hot date to get both of you in the mood.
 Try it!
 You’ll see.

 Yes, condoms still suck, but very needed in friends with benefits relationships.
 If you’re messing around with a bunch of women at the same time you have to take precaution.
 Plus, who knows if she’s really taking her birth-control pills when she says she does.

 Who knows what goes on inside the mind of a woman?
 I had a friend with benefits, a few months ago that told me she didn’t want a relationship with me but she wanted me to get her pregnant.
 Huh?!?!

 She said, I didn’t have to be around and didn’t have to contribute financially at all.
 As you can probably imagine, that relationship was over right after that conversation.
 Next time, you’re with a new woman just wrap it up and call it a day.

-All these rules are great and will help you maintain your friends with benefits relationships, but without learning to adapt to your environment and changing situations you’ll struggle to keep the relationship going.
+All these rules are great and will help you maintain your friends with benefits or fuck buddy relationships, but without learning to adapt to your environment and changing situations you’ll struggle to keep the relationship going.